 - Attend in-depth, interactive elective discussions with Stanford faculty and researchers of your choice

 - Compete in the interactive group team challenge En-ROADS

-The Energy@Stanford & SLAC conference will be a four-day course held Monday Aug.
-31 to Thursday, Sept.
-3.
+The Energy@Stanford & SLAC conference will be a three-and-a-half days course held Sept.
+7 to Sept.
+10.